Lebowski89/blog/content/arrs/index.md

 ```

 **Note:**
-   - I'm okay with deleting any sqlite database found because I've already fully migrated to Postgres
+   - I'm okay with deleting sqlite databases as I've already migrated to Postgres
-   - The only time an sqlite database would be found in my arrs directories is if issues occured during an Ansible run.
+   - The only time qlite databases are found in my arrs directories is if issues have occurred.

 ***